zubayr1/pinocchio-official/sdk/log/macro/README.md

 log!("a simple log");
 ```

-To ouput a formatted message:
+To output a formatted message:
 ```rust
 use pinocchio_log::log